juju/docs/src/en/reference-bundle.md

       easyrsa: /absolute/path/to/file

     #
-    # num_units: <integer>
+    # num_units:
     #
     # Specifies the number of units to deploy.
 The default value is '0'.
     #

     num_units: 2
-# Any specified unit, application, or machine must be defined in the
-    # bundle.

     #
-    # to: <comma separated list of strings>
+    # to:
     #
-    # Dictates the placement (destination) of the deployed units.
-Optional.
-The
+    # Dictates the placement (destination) of the deployed units in terms of
+    # machines, applications, units, and containers that are defined elsewhere
-    # list of destinations cannot be greater than the number of units requested
+    # in the bundle.
+The number of destinations cannot be greater than the
-    # (see 'numb_units' above).
-The possible values are given below (the
+    # number of requested units (see 'numb_units' above).
+Zones are not
-    # examples assume 'num_units: 2'):
+    # supported; see the 'constraints' element instead.
+The value types are
+    # given below.
     #
     #  new
-    #     Units are placed on new machines.
-This is the default value.
+    #     Unit is placed on a new machine.
+This is the default value type; it

-    to: new, new
+    #     does not require stating.
+This type also gets used if the number of
+    #     destinations is less than than 'num_units'.
+    #
     #  <machine>
-    #     Units are placed on existing machines, which are expressed by their
+    #     Unit is placed on an existing machine denoted by its (unquoted) ID.
-    #     (unquoted) IDs.
+    #

-    to: 1, 2

     #  <unit>
-    #     Units are placed next to the specified unit, which must be of a
+    #     Unit is placed on the same machine as the specified unit.
+Doing so
-    #     different application and must not create a loop in the placement
+    #     must not create a loop in the placement logic.
+The specified unit
+    #     must be for an application that is different from the one being
+    #     placed.
+Example: ["django/0"] .
-    #     logic.
+    #

-    to: 1, new

     #  <application>
-    #     Units are placed inside a container on the machine that hosts the
-    #     specified unit.
-If the specified unit itself resides within a
-    #     container, then the resulting container becomes a peer of the other
+    #     The application's existing units are iterated over in ascending
+    #     order, with each one being assigned as the destination for a unit to
+    #     be placed.
+New machines are used when 'num_units' is greater than the
+    #     number of available units.
+The same results can be had by stating the
+    #     units explictily with the 'unit' type above.
+Example: ["django"] .
-    #     (no nested containers).
+    #

-    to: 1, new

     #  <container-type>:new
-    #     Units are placed inside a container on a new machine.
+    #     Unit is placed inside a container on a new machine.
 The value for
     #     `<container-type>` can be either 'lxd' or 'kvm'.

-    to: 1, new
+A new machine is the
+    #     default and does not require stating.
+Example: ["lxd:new"] or just
+    #     ["lxd"] .
+    #
     #  <container-type>:<machine>
-    #     Units are placed inside a new container on an existing machine.
+    #     Unit is placed inside a new container on an existing machine.

-    to: 1, new
+    #     Example: ["lxd:2"] .
+    #
     #  <container-type>:<unit>
-    #     Units are placed inside a container on the machine that hosts the
+    #     Unit is placed inside a container on the machine that hosts the
     #     specified unit.
 If the specified unit itself resides within a
-    #     container, then the resulting container becomes a peer of the other
+    #     container, then the resulting container becomes a peer (sibling) of
-    #     (no nested containers).
+    #     the other (i.e. no nested containers).
+Example: ["lxd:glance/3"] .

-    to: 1, new

     #

-    # expose: <boolean>
+    to: 3, new

+    to: ["django/0", "django/1", "django/2"]

+    to: ["django"]

+    to: ["lxd"]

+    to: ["lxd:2", "lxd:3"]

+    to: ["lxd:nova-compute/2", "lxd:glance/3"]

     #
-    # Exposes the applilcation.
-The default value is 'false'.
+    # expose:
     #
+    # Exposes the application using a boolean value.
+The default value is
+    # 'false'.
+    #

     expose: true

     #
-    # options: <map of string to string>
+    # options:
     #
     # Sets configuration options for the application.
 The keys are
     # application-specific and are found within the corresponding charm's